-The execution was the first time Oklahoma had used midazolam as the first element in its three-drug cocktail.
-The drug is generally used for children “before medical procedures or before anesthesia for surgery to cause drowsiness, relieve anxiety, and prevent any memory of the event,” the U.S. National Library of Medicine says.
+Lockett’s execution was the first time Oklahoma had used midazolam as the first element in its three-drug cocktail.
+The drug is generally used for children “before medical procedures or before anesthesia for surgery to cause drowsiness, relieve anxiety and prevent any memory of the event,” the U.S. National Library of Medicine said.
 “It works by slowing activity in the brain to allow relaxation and sleep.”

 The drug “may cause serious or life-threatening breathing problems,” so a child should only receive it “in a hospital or doctor’s office that has the equipment that is needed to monitor his or her heart and lungs and to provide life-saving medical treatment quickly if his or her breathing slows or stops.”

 Cruel and unusual?